Next:Supernatural S02 E21 “All Hell Breaks Loose, Part One”

 Airdate: May 3, 2007.

-Dean wakes to a world where he's living with his nurse girlfriend, his mom is alive, and neither he nor Sam grew up as hunters.
+Dean wakes to a world where he's living with Carmen Porter, his nurse girlfriend in Lawrence, Kansas.
+He soon realizes his mom, Mary Winchester, is alive, and neither he nor Sam grew up as hunters.
+Their father, John Winchester, is still dead, but he died peacefully in his sleep from a stroke.
+Sam is in law school at Stanford, but he flies home with Jessica Moore to celebrate Mary Winchester's birthday.
+At the birthday dinner, Sam and Jessica announce their engagement.
 Everything seems great, until he realizes that all the people they saved are now dead.
-And on top of that, he and Sam are no longer close—they never were, thanks to Alternate!Dean's escapades with Sam's old girlfriend and his absence at Sam's graduation, among other things.
+And, on top of that, he and Sam are no longer close—they never were, thanks to Wishverse!Dean's escapades with Sam's old girlfriend and his absence at Sam's graduation, among other things.
 And he keeps seeing a girl dressed in white who appears and disappears.

 Tropes appearing in this episode: